evolutionary facts

 -

-Gluten sensitivity: Wheat agriculture emerged ~10,000 years ago, yet no universal adaptation to gluten has occurred.
+Wheat agriculture emerged roughly 10,000 years ago, yet no universal genetic adaptation to gluten digestion has occurred across Homo sapiens.
+Sensitivity and tolerance still vary widely among populations and individuals.

 -